trzmiel7/pf/index.md

 </center>
 I used to like playing games.
 Some of them however required a player to perform tedious and repetitive tasks.
 As a lazy person but also someone who had some programming and control skills I couldn’t resist but to come up with solution to automate those tasks.
 Initially, those were simple scripts, without any GUI, and designed to automate up to few tasks at once.
 However, I tend to make more and more advanced scripts.
 My bots contained an extensive graphical interface, could automate a lot of tasks simultaneously, had many different widgets, included A* pathfinding algorithms, in-bot scripts thanks to my own interpreter.
-My biggest achievement in this field was making an API that based on image processing was able to obtain over 100 informations from the game window in less than 0.1 of second (such as position of player, its statistics, quantity of items, its inventory, available skills and other).
-Even though I made such advanced bots I haven’t sold them neither I used them a lot.
-Creating them were simply more entertaining for me than using them.
+My biggest achievement in this field was making an API that based on image processing was able to obtain over 100 informations from the game window in less than 0.1 second.

 ### Control for pump station
 #EE #SoftStart #SEE Electrical #UniProjects